AlessioMartello/VISSIM/README.md

 * For libraries see requirements.txt
 * Recommended using Spyder (Anaconda) for all dependencies readily available.

-### Installing

-* Download the program.
-* Modify the file VISSIM/data/inputs/excel/"Demand_dependancy.xlsx" according to the instructions inside the file.
-* Put all the data outputs from VISSIM into the  VISSIM/data/inputs directory.

 ## Executing the program

 * Navigate to gui.py
-* Execute file.
+* Execute file in Spyder or install requirements and run from any IDE.

 ### Usage
+* Modify the file VISSIM/data/inputs/excel/"Demand_dependancy.xlsx" according to the instructions inside the file, if running demand depedancy analysis.
 * Select the desired analyses from the checkboxes.
-* If Saturation flow anlysis is to be performed, enter the maximum acceptable headway in the entry box.
+* If Saturation flow analysis is to be performed, enter the maximum acceptable headway in the entry box.
 * Locate the folder containing the appropriate data.
 * Click run.
 * Results will be output into the "outputs" folder.